Plant Pickup Days

-DOGS: We love dogs (chances are you'll meet ours while you're here)!
+DOGS: We love dogs (chances are you'll meet our St. Bernard Myrtle and our Borgie Addi while you're here)!
 But we ask that you leave yours at home.
 We take the biosecurity of our farm very seriously meaning that we can't have unknown critters on our place.
 If you must bring your dog, it will need to stay in your car the entire time you're here.
 If they need to go potty, there is public land up the road.

 - Pick berries and apples to throw at people or on the ground

 - Run through the orchard grabbing tree limbs (believe it or not, it's happened, and they broke a tree in half!)

 - Pick up our dogs

 - Eat their weight in fruit (I KNOW how tempting that is!)

 In general, we ask that everyone respect our orchard and the farmer's years of work (and the farmer's wife's lack of Hawaiian vacations spent investing in the orchard instead).

 SAMPLES: Taste away - it's perfectly okay to be curious how they all taste!
 Just remember, it's a sample, not lunch.
 This is a great time to teach your kids about the difference between sampling and stealing.

 RUNNING OUT OF FRUIT: Sometimes we run out of fruit, we try not to, but it happens.
 If we don't think we will have fruit for your appointment, we will do our best to get ahold of you before you head our way and will put you at the first of the list for the next picking.

 We would LOVE to give you a tour of the farm from spring - fall.
 Just give us a call and we can make the arrangments.